AnselmoGPP/3D_visualizer/README.md

 # Visualizer class

 This is a library for 3D visualization using OpenGL.
 It contains a class called "visualizerClass" that takes care of everything you need for drawing points, lines and cubes.
-It also provides other functionalities such as transparencies, layers, runtime comments, polynomials drawing, changing palette color, etc.
+It also provides other functionalities such as transparencies, layers, runtime comments, polynomials drawing, changing palette color, etc. There are 3 fixed layers, one for each object (points, lines, cubes).

 After building using the provided CMakeLists.txt, this library compiles in Ubuntu (make) and Windows (MVS) .